-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Does It Mean to Be an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll be knowledgeable about:
+And, most importantly, you’ll be knowledgeable about:

 - Air conditioners